 My daughter used a Sharpie marker on my couch.
 Any ideas on how to remove this?

-By Jaime from Plain City, OH
+By jaime Green from Plain City, OH

 I would put hairspray on the mark then put salt on it then rub it in circular motions.

 I have used lighter fluid to remove magic marker when my kids were little.
 Just make sure you do a color fastness test on the back where nobody will see it.

 I have used WD40.
 Make sure you test a spot to make sure it won't affect your couch color.

 I just successfully removed deep blue Sharpie marker from our brand new couch fabric by pouring rubbing alcohol on Bounty paper towels & blotting (not rubbing) the stain.
 I also used a little aerosol hairspray directly on the stain.
 Unbelievable results - so thankful to this site for the ideas!

 I just have to say thank you to all that posted on this thread.
 My kids took a sharpie to my suede/microfiber couch today, while I was putting away Christmas decorations.

 Alcohol suggestion worked perfectly.
 I had dark purple sharpie on my gold colored ottoman and it came right out!
 Thank you for the suggestion

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.